-When our client and her parents contact Fred and his team, her case of E. coli was not definitively connected to the restaurant or a specific food item.
+When our client and her parents contacted our food safety team, her case of E. coli was not definitively connected to the restaurant or a specific food item.
 We explained that genetic testing on E. coli isolates found in our client’s stool sample needed to be done to find out if she was sickened by the same strain of the bacteria that had sickened others who ate at the same restaurant.
 The genetic test is called pulsed-field gel electrophesis (PFGE).
-Fred and his team have used PFGE evidence hundreds of times to win personal injury and wrongful death settlements for our clients.
+Our food poisoning lawyers have used PFGE evidence as well as advanced whole genome sequencing (WGS) evidence hundreds of times to win personal injury and wrongful death settlements for our clients.

 Our client told us:

 “I found that members of the firm were more knowledgeable than some of my doctors on food-borne illnesses.”

 Our client’s E. coli PFGE pattern matched that of others who had eaten at the same national chain restaurant.
 This meant that she was part of an outbreak of illnesses caused by food at the restaurant.

 The next issue was finding the specific food item served at the restaurant that caused the E. coli outbreak.
 Interviews with people sickened in the outbreak pointed to a beef product.
 Further investigations looked at the supplier and processor of the beef product.
 The result was a recall of hundreds of thousands of pounds of beef, and a lawsuit against the beef processor and the supplier of the tainted meat.